v-alexmandel/azure-gaming-docs/azure-gaming-pr/reference-architectures/azurecloudbuilds-6-azdopipeline.md

 ## Pipeline explanation

-There are basically 8 sections to the pipeline.
+These are the main sections to the pipeline, explained in brief.

-- Trigger.
+- *Trigger*.
 This tells the pipeline not to trigger on changes to the Azure DevOps repo, because we are going to install our own trigger later.
-- Pool.
+- *Pool*.
 This requests a build agent from the Default agent pool.
 There is only one build agent in there, the one you set up in Section 4.
-- Variables.
+- *Variables*.
 This section defines all the variables the pipeline will consume downstream.
-- Task: Find Perforce Change List number.
+- *Task: Find Perforce Change List number*.
 Finds the latest change list number at head and stores it to variable ChangelistNumber.
-- Task: Perforce.
+- *Task: Perforce*.
 Syncs the depot on the build machine to the ChangelistNumber.
-- Task: Powershell script.
+- *Task: Powershell script*.
     - Executes an inline powershell script that calls the Unreal Automation Tool to build the game at a specific location in the depot
     - Stores the resulting build to the output folder
     - Renames the file with a build tag comprised of date/time and ChangelistNumber
-- Task: Archive File.
+- *Task: Archive File*.
 Zips up the loose files in the build output into a single compressed file.
-- Task: Azure File Copy.
+- *Task: Azure File Copy*.
 Copies the file into an Azure Blob store for downstream use.

 ## Test Run without Perforce trigger
 At this point, you can test the pipeline directly in Azure DevOps to see if it works.